-Annex D - Other Leave 1.
-Attend Aboriginal or Torres Strait Islander Ceremonies
+Annex D - Other Leave Attend Aboriginal or Torres Strait

+Islander Ceremonies

-2. Attend Aboriginal and Torres Strait Islander meetings
+Attend Aboriginal and Torres Strait

+Islander meetings

-3. Attend NAIDOC week activities
+Attend NAIDOC week activities

 4. Religious purposes

 5. Defence Reserve

 6. Operational Service Personal Leave

-7. Returned soldiers for medical purposes
+Returned soldiers for medical

+purposes

-8. Accompany a domestic partner on a posting
+8. Accompany a domestic partner on a

+posting

-9. Engage in employment in the interests of defence or public safety
+9. Engage in employment in the

+interests of defence or public safety

 10. Attend as a witness

-11. Attend proceedings at the Fair Work Commission
+11. Attend proceedings at the Fair Work

+Commission

 12. Donate an organ

 13. Donate Blood

-14. Hold a full-time office in a staff organisation
+14. Hold a full-time office in a staff

+organisation

 15. Local government purposes

 16. Campaign for election

-17. Attend sporting events as an accredited competitor or official

-18. Cope with a disaster

-19. Engage in employment associated with compensation

-20. Engage in employment in the interests of the ACTPS

-21. Take leave where leave cannot be granted under any other

-provision

-F5 - Attendance at Industrial Relations Courses and Seminars

-L11 - Leave and Expenses to Seek Employment

-Public Sector Management Study assistance

-Standards
+17. Attend sporting events as an accredited competitor or official 18.
+Cope with a disaster 19.
+Engage in employment associated with compensation 20.
+Engage in employment in the interests of the ACTPS 21.
+Take leave where leave cannot be granted under any other provision F5 - Attendance at Industrial Relations Courses and Seminars L11 - Leave and Expenses to Seek Employment Public Sector Management Standards Study assistance

-Section F - Communication and Consultation
+Section F Communication and Consultation

-F1 -Consultation
+F1 - Consultation

 - F1.1 There must be effective consultation with an employee(s) and their representatives, including union representatives, on workplace matters.
-The ACTPS recognises that consultation and employee participation in decisions that affect them is essential to the successful management of change. - F1.2 If there are proposals by the ACTPS to introduce changes that would have a significant effect on an employee or a group of employees, the Chief Executive must consult with the affected employees and the union(s).
-Consultation means a genuine opportunity to contribute to and influence the decision making process prior to decisions being made. - F1.2.1 Significant effect includes, but is not limited to, effects of proposals that deal with any of the following: - F1.2.1 (a) The termination of the employment of employees through redundancy. - F1.2.1 (b) Changes to the composition, operation or size of the directorate workforce or the skills required of employees. - F1.2.1 (c) The elimination or diminution of job opportunities (including opportunities for promotion or tenure). - F1.2.1 (d) The alteration of hours of work. - F1.2.1 (e) The need to retrain employees. - F1.2.1 (f) The need to physically relocate employees. - F1.2.1 (g) The restructuring of job-roles, positions, structures or directorates. - F1.2.1 (h) Changes to employment policies. - F1.2.1 (i) Anything likely to materially affect workloads. - F1.2.1 (j) Any other matter deemed relevant by parties covered by this Agreement. - F1.3 An employee(s) or their representative(s) may also initiate consultation on any matters or proposals if such consultation hasn't already been initiated under subclause F1.2. - F1.4 The Chief Executive must provide relevant information to assist the employee(s) and the union(s) to understand the reasons for the proposed changes and the likely impact of these changes so that the employee(s) and union(s) are able to contribute to the decision making process. - F1.5 In addition to the consultation outlined in subclause F1.1 to subclause F1.3 all the following apply: - F1.5.1 An Agency Consultative Committee (ACC) must be established, with membership to be agreed by the Chief Executive and the union(s) following commencement of this Agreement and comprising representatives of both the following: - F1.5.1 (a) The Chief Executive. - F1.5.1 (b) The union(s). - F1.5.2 Adequate time must be provided to employees and the union(s) to consult with the agency.
+CIT recognises that consultation and employee participation in decisions that affect them is essential to the successful management of change. - F1.2 If there are proposals by CIT to introduce changes that would have a significant effect on an employee or a group of employees, the chief executive must consult with the affected employees and the union(s).
+Consultation means a genuine opportunity to contribute to and influence the decision making process prior to decisions being made. - F1.2.1 Significant effect includes, but is not limited to, effects of proposals that deal with any of the following: - F1.2.1 (a) The termination of the employment of employees through redundancy. - F1.2.1 (b) Changes to the composition, operation or size of the CIT workforce or the skills required of employees. - F1.2.1 (c) The elimination or diminution of job opportunities (including opportunities for promotion or tenure). - F1.2.1 (d) The alteration of hours of work. - F1.2.1 (e) The need to retrain employees. - F1.2.1 (f) The need to physically relocate employees. - F1.2.1 (g) The restructuring of job-roles, positions or structures. - F1.2.1 (h) Changes to employment policies. - F1.2.1 (i) Anything likely to materially affect workloads. - F1.2.1 (j) Any other matter deemed relevant by parties covered by this Agreement. - F1.3 An employee(s) or their representative(s) may also initiate consultation on any matters or proposals if such consultation hasn't already been initiated under subclause F1.2. - F1.4 The chief executive must provide relevant information to assist the employee(s) and the union(s) to understand the reasons for the proposed changes and the likely impact of these changes so that the employee(s) and union(s) are able to contribute to the decision making process. - F1.5 In addition to the consultation outlined in subclause F1.1 to subclause F1.3 all the following apply: - F1.5.1 A CIT Consultative Committee (CITCC) must be established, with membership to be agreed by the chief executive and the union(s) following commencement of this Agreement and comprising representatives of both the following: - F1.5.1 (a) The chief executive. - F1.5.1 (b) The union(s). - F1.5.2 Adequate time must be provided to employees and the union(s) to consult with CIT.